return42/sphkerneldoc/linux_src_doc/kernel/sched/cpufreq_schedutil_c.rst

 next_freq = C \* curr_freq \* util_raw / max

 Take C = 1.25 for the frequency tipping point at (util / max) = 0.8.

+The lowest driver-supported frequency which is equal or greater than the raw next_freq (as calculated above) is returned, subject to policy min/max and cpufreq driver limitations.

 ..
 This file was automatic generated / don't edit.